Michaela Biancofiore: Politics

 On 1 August 2013, after the confirmation of the sentence against Silvio Berlusconi, her political leader, she resigned as Undersecretary together with the other PdL members of the government.
 On 4 October 2013, Prime Minister Enrico Letta accepted her resignation.
 She was the only member of the Letta government, belonging to the PdL, who did not withdraw her resignation.
 On 24 January 2014 Berlusconi appointed her as Head of Forza Italia's human resources.

 On March 30, 2016, on the occasion of the municipal elections, she declared that wanted to leave the party after having received directives from Berlusconi himself, for a different candidate from the one she chose.
-However, this announcement was not be followed by an actual abandonment.
+However, this announcement was not followed by an actual abandonment.
 From the following March 24 she participated in the Presidential Committee of the party.
 On 12 August 2017 she replaced Elisabetta Gardini as party coordinator in Trentino Alto Adige.
 Always in defense of the Italian South Tyrolean culture, in 2016 she compared the Germanization policy of South Tyrol by the South Tyrolean People's Party, in particular on the party's proposal to remove the toponymy in Italian, to the devastation of Palmyra by ISIS.

 In the 2018 political elections she was a candidate for the Chamber in the single-member constituency of Bolzano, where she was however defeated by Maria Elena Boschi, and was the leader in the proportional list of the Emilia-Romagna 4 constituency, in which she was instead elected.
 On 22 October of the same year she resigned as regional coordinator following the disappointing result of FI in the regional election (1% in Bolzano and 2.8% in Trento, with one councilor elected).
 On 24 December 2019 she announced her farewell to the party after 26 years of militancy following her "dismissal" as regional coordinator, only to return in May 2020 when Berlusconi appointed a new coordination of 14 people, including her.